awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-started-browser.md

 ## Step 4: Create the HTML Page<a name="getting-started-browser-create-html"></a>

-The sample app consists of a single HTML page that contains the user interface, and a JavaScript file that contains the required JavsScript\.
+The sample app consists of a single HTML page that contains the user interface, and a JavaScript file that contains the required JavaScript\.
 To begin, create an HTML document and copy the following contents into it\.
 The page includes an input field and button, an `<audio>` element to play the synthesized speech, and a `<p>` element to display messages\. \(Note that the full example is shown at the bottom of this page\.\)

 The `<script>` element adds the `main.js` file, which contains all the required JavaScript for the example\.